subuta/play-with-sqlite-in-aws/README.md

 - For building linux binary on macOS.
   - brew install FiloSottile/musl-cross/musl-cross
 - macOS (Not tested with other OS)
+- AWS CLI
+  - `~/.aws/config` and `~/.aws/credentials` should be configured properly.
+- Docker (for Development)

-These tools needs to be installed when you run `make deploy-s` on your local machine
+These tools needs to be installed when you run `make update` on your local machine

-- aws-cli (Tested on aws-cli/2.2.15, At least cli version accepts `aws ssm wait` command)
 - jq

 ## How to develop (with Docker)